 When done properly, an explainer video can increase conversion rates from 20% – 75%.
-Visitors are more likely to purchase a product after watching a video on it because they have a better idea what to expect when they buy it.
+Visitors are more likely to purchase a product after watching a video on it because they have a better idea of what to expect when they buy it.

-According to Internet Retailer, 52% people feel more confident to buy a product after watching an explainer video.
+According to Internet Retailer, 52% of people feel more confident to buy a product after watching an explainer video.